glide2swag/Moon-TikTok-Checker/README.md

 # What Is Moon Checker?

-This is a TikTok Username checking tool that probably 3/4 people use to get rare usernames. if you're using that for that case, i would say it's a good checker to begin with.
+This is a TikTok Username checking tool that probably 3/4 people use to get rare usernames. if you're using it for that case, i would say it's a good checker to begin with.